AngelG-byte/phase-3-sinatra-react-project/README.md

 ```
 rake s
 ```
-Then cd into frontend-react folder, and from there cd into react-dnd-game.
+Then in new terminal cd into frontend-react folder, and from there cd into react-dnd-game.
 From here run:
 ```
 npm install